joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Designer Onboarding.md

 ## Company :earth\_africa:

 Most of the information you will ever need is listed in your general onboarding document.
-However, there is a lot of things to digest in there so let's highlight a few items that you should focus on.
+However, there are a lot of things to digest in there so let's highlight a few items that you should focus on.

 - [ ] The [handbook](https://about.gitlab.com/handbook/) is a great resource for all things GitLab.
 Understanding the [Values](https://about.gitlab.com/handbook/values/) is really important as that sets the tone for all interactions that you will have in the company.
 If anything is unclear about it, feel free to ask a question in this issue or in your next 1:1 with your UX buddy or Product Design Manager.
 - [ ] [Learn how we communicate as a company](https://about.gitlab.com/handbook/communication/).
 We use [asynchronous communication](https://about.gitlab.com/company/culture/all-remote/asynchronous/) as a start and are as open as we can be by communicating through public issues, chat channels, and placing an emphasis on ensuring that conclusions of offline conversations are written down.